-Fundraising today is nothing like your fundraising from yesterday.
-Rather than motivating people to simply donate, fundraisers are moving toward a crowd source approach.
+Nonprofits today want to know what is nonprofit crowdfunding.
+Rather than motivating people to simply donate, fundraisers are moving toward a crowd source approach or crowdfunding.

 Crowdfunding leverages your existing audience to raise money on your behalf.
 It’s like social media on steroids.
 Nonprofit crowdfunding success increases donations organically by getting supporters to rally for your cause.